fedebuonco/YAPPPWN/README.md

   -V, --version                Print version
 ```

+## Known Bugs
+- It is not endian agnostic atm.

 ## FAQ
 ### Why?
 I wanted to learn Rust and was curious about the inner workings of the exploit by theFlow.